Timothy L. McMahan

-- Northwest Natural Emerald Project (proposal to amend the Mist Underground Natural Gas Storage Fields' Site Certificate to expand the Site boundary to include new storage reservoirs and a new transmission pipeline; proceedings initiated in 2013).
-The proposed Project will develop new underground gas storage capacity through the development of new reservoir facilities capable of delivery up to 200 MMscfd to the Beaver terminus of the Kelso Beaver (KB) Pipeline, and new pipeline capacity to accommodate current and reasonably foreseeable future customer load requirements.
+- Northwest Natural North Mist Project (proposal to amend the Mist Underground Natural Gas Storage Fields' Site Certificate to expand the Site boundary to include new storage reservoirs and a new 13-mile, 24-inch transmission pipeline; proceedings initiated in 2013).
+The Project will develop new underground gas storage capacity through the development of new reservoir and pipeline facilities.

 Oregon Local Jurisdictional Wind Energy Projects Wind